-One of the main concerns of people who want to make the jump to online faxing is whether it is possible to sign faxes right from your computer, without additional steps.
+One of the main concerns of people who want to make the jump to online fax is if it's possible to sign faxes right from your computer, without time-consuming steps.

 The Traditional Way - Too Slow!